 After entering Mecca in Ihram, pilgrims go around the Ka’bah seven times.
 The circuit starts at the black stone which is embedded on the walls of the building.
 According to belief, the black stone has an ancient history starting from Adam and Eve, and has meteoric origins.
 It was apparently initially set into this place of worship by Prophet Abraham.

-This is followed by running between the two mountains of Safa and Marwah.
-I thought this would be tough but then I found that a large and modern air conditioned passage has been created between the two mountains.
+This is followed by running between the two hills of Safa and Marwah.
+I thought this would be tough but then I found that a large and modern air conditioned passage has been created between the two hills.
+This ritual is based on Hajar’s (Abraham’s wife) search for water for her son Ismail, by circling the two hills and her eventually discovering the Zam Zam spring.

 There are five days of rituals, with the first day being spend in these tents in Mina, where pilgrims are expected to pray and live together for a day and half.
 They then move to Arafat where the Prophet made his Last Sermon.